 SWCI maintains a low-vision lab to demonstrate assistive devices and specialized software at both of our office locations.
 We can support consumers train to use adaptive technology and help people with in-home safety/security needs.

-Please call our Low Vision Coordinator, Susan Weiss at 970.903.5885 for more Information.
+Please call our Low Vision Coordinator, Lorrie Valencia at 970.903.5885 for more Information.
 Services are available in all counties and are free of charge.